gcla/termshark/docs/UserGuide.md

 ![darkmode](https://drive.google.com/uc?export=view&id=1bkwdKL2pHwJYpiwvyazEQ1ACtG50ZHI7)

 Your choice is stored in the termshark [config file](UserGuide.md#config-file).
 Dark-mode is supported throughout the termshark user-interface.

+### Packet Colors

+By default, termshark will now display packets in the packet list view colored according to Wireshark's color rules.
+With recent installations of Wireshark, you can find this file at `$XDG_CONFIG_HOME/wireshark/colorfilters`.
+Termshark doesn't provide a way to edit the colors - the colors are provided by `tshark`.
+You can read about Wireshark's support [here](https://www.wireshark.org/docs/wsug_html_chunked/ChCustColorizationSection.html).
+If you don't like the way this looks in termshark, you can turn it off using termshark's main menu.

 ### Config File